nualagr/dargan-health-foods/README.md

-- Beneath the footer accordion is a row containing **social media icons** which are links which open the Dargan Health Foods pages on the related social media platform.
+- Beneath the footer accordion is a row containing **social media icons** which are links that open the Dargan Health Foods pages on the related social media platform.

 - Small text containing **copyright** information also links to the current